Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/ParticleSimulator.md

 **Public:**
 **~ParticleSystem**
 If the destructor is called.
 It will call the `Stop()` function and it will delete the `texture` and the `particleSettings` pointers.
+It won't call the `Destroy()` of the `texture`.
+That's why the texture still will be available in the `ResourceManager`.
+If the `texture` was created by the developer, they have to care with this problem.
 ```cpp
 ~ParticleSystem();
 ```